 “It’s also a big responsibility because I’m the only trombone player for the White Caps.
 So if I’m out, they don’t have that low brass,” he said.

 Gallegos became the band’s president in June of this year.
 The volunteer membership is about 10-15 players, but in some years the band has had as many as 40 musicians.

-As the only non-retired member of the official band of Morro Bay, Gallegos still works his day job.
-He’s on the path of becoming an elementary school teacher, and is student teaching a fourth/fifth grade combo class at Lillian Larsen Elementary in San Miguel.
+Gallegos is on the path of becoming an elementary school teacher, and is student teaching a fourth/fifth grade combo class at Lillian Larsen Elementary in San Miguel.
 He has earned a degree from Cal Poly in psychology and child development, but his journey wasn’t as easy as his jovial personality might appear.
 Three years ago his dear 11-year-old younger brother Mike passed away in a drowning accident at Star Farms.
 The tragedy struck Gallegos and his family hard, and Cal Poly allowed him to take the quarter off.
 When he came back to school, he vowed to devote his life to making a difference to children.

 “Man, I miss that little guy so much, but to be honest, he is the number one reason why I’m in a classroom,” he said.
 Gallegos said his fellow White Caps came to his brother’s Day of Remembrance to play.
 They wanted to play their respects for Gallegos, but they also knew his little brother.
 With the help of Gallegos, Mike had been practicing to be a White Caps drummer.
 “He could keep up a beat,” Gallegos said.
 “And I know how hard it is to keep up a beat.”